KQNT

 KQNT (590 AM) is a commercial radio station licensed to Spokane, Washington.
 It is one of the oldest radio stations in Washington, going on the air in 1922 in Seattle.
-KQNT offers a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on East Sprague Street in Spokane.
+KQNT offers a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on East Sprague Street in Spokane.

 KQNT is powered at 5,000 watts, using a non-directional antenna.
 The transmitter is on East Sands Road in Spokane Valley, Washington.

 Programming

 All of KQNT's weekday shows are from nationally syndicated hosts: Glenn Beck, Clay Travis & Buck Sexton, Sean Hannity, Joe Pags, Jesse Kelly, Clyde Lewis, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

 Weekends feature shows on money, health, home improvement, real estate and law.
 Weekend syndicated shows include At Home with Gary Sullivan, Bill Handel on the Law and Sunday Night Live with Bill Cunningham as well as repeats of weekday shows.
 Most hours begin with world and national news from Fox News Radio.